PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac v.
 Wizard

+From Wizard's point of view -- walking to the Inn -- knowing that that they have good Lamb -- Later, after a fine repast he would remove himself to a high hilltop and watch the city burn.
+A pleasant break from his usual toil.

+Boltac -- good city for business.
+Wizard -- hmm, yes, so far.
+Boltac -- Lots of trade

+Wizard -- but what happens when all the adventurers are killed?

+Botlac raised an eyebrow, "What do you mean, when all of the adventurers are killed?
+There's always more adventurers.
+Each fresh crop of children brings new fools willing to risk their life.
+Trust me, I've made fortune off of this.""

+"But what if everyone was defeated?
+So badly, so horribly, that it set an example?
+Lots of heads on pikes, that kind of thing."

+"Ennnhh," Boltac said, holding up one finger.
+"That sounds like reason.
+I mean it makes fine sense to me, but here's the thing -- you can't reason with fools.
+At least not without becoming a fool yourself."

+"Yes," said the Wizard, sighing into his ale, "That is most certainly *the thing*."

+---

 <!--

 [^and, as two men will, sitting both alone at the same bar, they struck up a conversation]: